Voting & Elections

 Since becoming Secretary of State she has implemented increased transparency rules for financial disclosure and campaign finance reporting, modernized the online campaign finance system, helped craft and pass good government legislation like same-day voter registration, automated voter registration, and the state’s newly-formed Ethics Commission.

-In addition to her elected position, Secretary Toulouse Oliver is the President of the National Association of Secretaries of State (NASS), and has previously served NASS as President-Elect, Treasurer, and chair of the elections committee.
+In addition to her elected position, Secretary Toulouse Oliver is the immediate Past President of the National Association of Secretaries of State (NASS), and has previously served NASS as President, President-Elect, Treasurer, and chair of the elections committee.
 She serves as a board member of New Mexico’s Public Employees Retirement Association (PERA), the New Mexico Martin Luther King, Jr. Commission, and the state Commission on Records and Archives.
-She is a member of New Mexico’s Complete Count Commission for the 2020 Census, and is currently a W.K.
-Kellogg Foundation Community Leadership Network Fellow.
-She is also the proud mother of two sons, Christian and Max.
+She is currently a member of the University of Southern California Annenberg Center’s Voter Communication task force, and an advisory board member for the Election Official Legal Defense Network co-founded by national election law experts Benjamin Ginsburg and Bob Bauer.
+She is also a Ph.D.
+Student in Political Science at the University of New Mexico and is a W.K.
+Kellogg Foundation Community Leadership Network Fellowship alumna.
+Most importantly, she is the proud mother of two sons, Christian and Max.

 Regular Local Election: November 2, 2021